-APTA recommends maintaining the basic program structure as passed in the FAST Act, with the following priority recommendations to improve the efficiency, effectiveness, and distribution of the existing programs.
+APTA recommends maintaining the basic program structure as passed in the FAST Act, with the following priority recommendations to improve the efficiency, effectiveness, and distribution of funding the existing programs.
 Overall, APTA recommends increases to critical funding programs to reduce the state-of-good-repair backlog and invest in new capacity.

-Funding increases must be sufficient to address the estimated \$100 billion backlog in deferred maintenance and replacement needs.
-Transit agencies deal with this issue every day with bus and rail rolling stock operating past their useful life, and deferred facility, equipment, and infrastructure improvements.
-Likewise, demand for transit across the country requires investment in CIG projects (including New Start, Small Start, and Core Capacity projects) that provide major expansions of existing systems.
+Funding increases must be sufficient to address the \$100 billion state-of-good-repair backlog.
+Transit agencies deal with this issue every day with bus and rail rolling stock operating past their useful lives, and deferred facility, equipment, and infrastructure improvements.
+Likewise, demand for transit across the country requires investment in CIG projects (including New Start, Core Capacity, and Small Start projects) that provide major expansions of existing systems, as well as enable new fixed guideway systems.